|

 Colorado State University.
 I planned to become a therapist,

-but immediately ran into trouble.
+but immediately ran into serious trouble.
 After spending

 23 years as a moody loner, I was great at academics, but